zonca/conversion_tofix/README.md

 * `cd` into the folder, test it running `python test_conversion.py`, it fails with `AssertionError`, one of the test fails
 * Identify the commit causing the bug with `git bisect`, see <https://git-scm.com/docs/git-bisect>

+## Reset

+If you ever get lost and have an incosistent status of the repository as you work through the example, you can wipe all local changes and go back to the initial state of `master`, first make sure you are on the `master` branch:

+    git checkout master

+then reset its status to its original status:

+    git reset --hard origin/master

+instead if you are past section 4 and have renamed `origin` to `upstream`:

+    git reset --hard upstream/master

 ## 2) Bisect

     git bisect start